BenjaminDavidPinter/Jobby/README.md

 Which I assume helps reduce the chance of a null reference being thrown.
 I think key is here, I need to spend more time learning about null coalesce, and ways to deal with null objects in the future.

+### 2-4-23
+We're back.

+I was writing some code in Rustlings, to play a little bit in Rust.
+I wish the contributions counted toward my github char though :(

+Anway.
+The next thing we should do, is write some tests for jobby's continuation clauses.
+Just to confirm that they do what we think they do.

 ## Additional Features List
 - ~~Clean up task queue when a task is completed.~~
 - ~~Some kind of way to elegantly fail a job.~~